 Take Your Teens to a Concert

-Most teens are into music to some extent, and L.A. has abundant opportunities to see bands and DJs perform.
-The Hollywood Bowl and the Greek Theatre in LA, and Pacific Amphitheatre and Irvine Meadows Amphitheatre in Orange County are fun outdoor venues for big-name concerts.
+Most teens are into music to some extent, and LA has an abundance of opportunities to see bands and DJs perform live.
+The Hollywood Bowl and the Greek Theatre in LA, as well as the Pacific Amphitheatre in Orange County are fun outdoor venues for big-name concerts.

-For indoor shows in LA, you can take your teen the Staples Center, the Microsoft Theatre, the Forum, the Honda Center and many smaller venues, too.
+For indoor shows in LA, you can take your teen to the Staples Center, the Microsoft Theatre, the Forum, the Honda Center and many smaller venues.
 To see what's coming up during your visit at any of those venues, check out Ticketmaster.

 Visiting One of L.A.'s 200+ Museums

-Los Angeles is home to over 200 museums, so even if your teen isn't remotely interested in most exhibits, you can probably find one to spark his or her interest, if you know where to look.
+Los Angeles is home to more than 250 museums, so even if your teen isn't remotely interested in most exhibits, you can probably find one to spark his or her interest, if you know where to look.

 If those sound too academic for your teenager, you could go for the Hollywood Museum or Paley Center for TV costumes and props, Ripley's Believe it or Not, or the Guinness World Records Museum for trivia or take your Goth teen to the Museum of Death, one of LA's most unusual museums.
 There are also museums for fans of cars, planes, ships, and trains.